isomerpages/iras-taxacademy/_seminars-and-conferences/1-upcoming.md

 Scope of tax | What is withholding tax |	Payments subject to withholding tax |Details of payments under Sections 12(6) and 12(7) | Withholding tax rates | Computation of withholding tax | When to file and pay | Date of payment and deemed payment | Penalties for late payment and recovery | e-Services at myTax Portal

 Who Should Attend:
-Tax practitioners, Business Owners, Finance/Accounting and Legal professionals
+Tax practitioners, Business Owners, Finance or Accounting and Legal professionals

 Seminar fees: $107 (incl.
 GST)
 Closing date: 9 May 19.
 Seats on a first-come-first-served basis, upon full payment.